paulchworks/agent_one/README.md

 Frontend : Provides a basic HTML frontend for user interaction.
 Error Handling : Gracefully handles errors and returns appropriate error messages.
 Dynamic Year Input : Automatically injects the current year into the crew's input parameters.

-## Prerequisites
-Before running the application, ensure you have the following installed:

-- Python 3.10 or higher
-- Pip (Python package manager)
-- Flask (pip install flask)
-- Other dependencies listed in requirements.txt

-##Installation

-Clone this repository:
-- git clone
-- cd agent_one
-- Install the required dependencies:
-- pip install -r requirements.txt
-- Ensure the agent_one module is correctly set up in the parent directory or adjust the import path accordingly.

 ## Usage
 Running the Application